vechain/vevote/docs/VeVote.md

 | Lightning\* | 50,000       | 1.0×       | 5            |
 | Dawn\*      | 10,000       | 1.0×       | 1            |

+> ℹ️ Note: the voting units in the smart are scaled by 100 to avoid underflow when determining to total vote weight.

-### 🕒 When Is Voting Power Counted?
+### ⚖️ When Is Voting Power Counted?

-A **snapshot** is taken at the **start** of every proposal’s voting period, that means that the voting power you will have at the exact `startBlock`, will be frozen regardless of when you will cast your vote.
-Your voting power is locked in based on:
+Voting power is calculated at the **moment you cast your vote**, not at the proposal’s start.

+Although a startBlock snapshot defines when voting begins, your voting power depends on your live status during the voting period.
+This includes:

-- All Nodes you own directly
+- Stargate NFTs you currently hold
-- Any Nodes delegated to your wallet
+- Stargate NFTs currently delegated to you

-> 🔒 Changes after voting starts (buying/selling/delegating Nodes) **don’t affect** that proposal.
+- Whether your address is listed as an Authority Master Node endorser

+> 🔒  **Important Notes**:
+>    - NFTs minted after voting begins can **not** be used to vote.
+>    - NFTs burned, transferred, or undelegated before voting will not count.
+>    - Eligibility and voting strength are assessed in real time when you vote — not at startBlock.

 ---